University of Florida word mark

 Student Augmentation Effort Guidance

-The student augmentation exemption is based upon 2 CFR 200.430 which recognizes that faculty duties (research, teaching, service, and administration) in an Institute of Higher Education are often intermingled in an academic setting.
+Grant regulations at 2 CFR 200.430 recognize that faculty duties (research, teaching, service, and administration) in an Institute of Higher Education are often intermingled in an academic setting.

-If the PI has substantial involvement, including responsibility for the conduct of any of the research (performing analysis, project design, or project implementation), the project does not meet the definition of student augmentation and lacking any quantifiable commitment, the Effort Reporting Procedures & Directives requires at least the 1% de minimus effort for the named Award PI.
+If the mentor has substantial involvement, including responsibility for the conduct of any of the research (performing analysis, project design, or project implementation), the project may not meet the definition of student augmentation and lacking any quantifiable commitment, the Effort Reporting Directives & Procedures requires at least the 1% de minimis effort for the mentor.

 Some indicators of whether the project is student augmentation or research are listed below: